jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Explainability.md

     * The level of explainability is mainly dominated by its model type and the number of features it uses.
     * The importance of model explainability is highly dependent on the context of the model and its consequences.
 (Revenue, Rate, Rigour, Regulation, Reputation and Risk)
     * Almost every model can be implemented in a way that makes it explainable and no models are explainable by themself but need an additional layer for the translation of the results to make it explainable for endusers.
-    * Examples of scenarios where explainability is importent medical diagnosis, loan lending or general assisance in human desicion making.
-These scenarios are about classification models.
+    * Scenarios where explainability is important: Medical diagnosis, loan lending or general assisance in human desicion making.
+All scenarios are mainly about **classification models**.

 * *Limitations*
     * The scope of explainability is not only defined by the model and data selection / pre processing